ahj30/robo-advisor/README.md

 ```

 ## Testing
-Make sure stocks-env is active
+Make sure stocks-env is active.
 To test:
 ```sh
 pytest